mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### TrueNAS

 Synology's web UI is hard to beat.
 It's the most elegant and intuitive interface I've ever seen for a network appliance.
-They do a great job of building an intuitive UI that spares the end-user from understanding a lot of the underlying filesystem details.
+They did a great job of building a clean UI that spares the end-user from understanding a lot of the underlying filesystem details.

 TrueNAS has its hacker charm, but I find it a huge step down from Synology in terms of usability.
 The interface seems designed by someone with a disdain for anything outside the command-line.